 "That's home.
 That's us.
 On it everyone you love, everyone you know, everyone you ever heard of, every human being who ever was, lived out their lives."
 Carl Sagan, Pale Blue Dot

 We only have one place to call home so let's love our planet this April.
-Check out these lists and blogs of all things planet-related to celebrate Earth Day on April 22, World Day on April 23, Garden Week from April 4–8 and National Parks Week from April 15–22.
+Check out these lists and blogs of all things planet-related to celebrate Earth Day on April 22, National Park Week from April 18–26 and Garden Month.

 For Kids and Teens

-- Experts agree that children should experience nature to encourage brain development.
+- Experts agree that children should experience nature to encourage brain developmentopens a new window.

 Green Thumbs and Upcycling

-- Don't throw everything out just yet: upcycle your trash for DIY crafts, gifts and jewelry, furniture and more.
+- Don't throw everything out just yet: learn about upcycling for DIY crafts, gifts and jewelry.

-- Watch four-year-old "Recycling Guru" Kaitlin bust some recycling myths.
+- Watch four-year-old "Recycling Guru" Kaitlin bust some recycling mythsopens a new window.

-- Elevate your garden and fill it full of edible plants.
+- Elevate your garden and fill it full of edible plants or pretty flowers.

-- Nature-loving writers pen meditations about the beautiful planet we call home.
+- Nature-loving writersopens a new window pen meditations about the beautiful planet we call home.